Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 - Submit your work for Exercise 7 to Exercise 10 at [Refactoring - Composing Methods (2)](https://www.gradescope.com/courses/206382/assignments/1007195)

 - Submit your work for Exercise 11 to 20 at [Refactoring - Simplifying Conditional Expressions](https://www.gradescope.com/courses/206382/assignments/1013900)

+- Submit your work for Exercise 21 to 26 at [Refactoring - other refactoring](https://www.gradescope.com/courses/206382/assignments/1025910)